carolynholzman/analysis/is-google-cracking-down-on-listicles/index.md

 * In the source code \- Google and LLM
 * In the rendered DOM (Document Object Model) \- Google

-## What Was Consistent in The Data on Sites Ray’s Case Study
+## What Was Consistent in The Data for Sites In Ray’s Case Study

 In each case I confirmed over 10 pages per site, if jump links were visible in any of these three areas.